lockss/lockss.github.io/software/manual/installing/docker.md

 The output should say `active`.

-*This section is under construction.*

-## Verify the Docker Configuration

-### Storage Driver
+## Check the Storage Driver

 The LOCKSS system works with the Docker OverlayFS (`overlay2`) storage driver.

-In the output of:
+Verify that Docker is using the OverlayFS driver:

-    docker info
+    sudo -u lockss docker info | grep 'Storage Driver:'

-look for the line:
+If the output is:

     Storage Driver: overlay2

-If another value than `overlay2` is listed, add the key-value pair `"storage-driver":"overlay2"` to `/etc/docker/daemon.json` and restart the Docker daemon; see the instructions from the [Reconfiguring Docker](#reconfiguring-docker) section below for details.

-### Iptables Management

-Some Linux systems (e.g. Oracle Linux) seem to deliver Docker with `iptables` management turned off.
-If this is the case, add the key-value pair `"iptables":true` to `/etc/docker/daemon.json` and restart the Docker daemon; see the instructions from the [Reconfiguring Docker](#reconfiguring-docker) section below for details.
+then Docker is running with the OverlayFS driver and you can move on to the next section.
+If the output lists another storage driver than `overlay2`, see the [Reconfiguring Docker](#reconfiguring-docker) section below to add the key-value pair `"storage-driver":"overlay2"` to `/etc/docker/daemon.json` and restart the Docker daemon.

 ## Initialize Swarm Mode

 The LOCKSS system works with Docker in Swarm mode.

-In the output of:
+Verify that Docker is using Swarm mode:

-    docker info
+    sudo -u lockss docker info | grep 'Swarm:'

-look for the line:
+If the output is:

     Swarm: active

-If the line is missing or if the Swarm is not listed as active, initialize Swarm mode with this command:
+then Docker is running in Swarm mode and you can move on to the next section.
+If the output is empty or if the Swarm is not listed as active, initialize Swarm mode with this command:

+    sudo -u lockss docker swarm init

+If the output looks like this:

+    Swarm initialized: current node (bvz81updecsj6wjz393c09vti) is now a manager.

+    To add a worker to this swarm, run the following command:

+        docker swarm join \
+        --token SWMTKN-1-3pu6hszjas19xyp7ghgosyx9k8atbfcr8p2is99znpy26u2lkl-1awxwuwd3z9j1z3puu7rcgdbx \
+        xx.xx.xx.xx:2377

+    To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

+where `xx.xx.xx.xx` is the IP address of the machine, then the Swarm initialization was successful and you can move on to the next section.
+If the output contains an error message that looks like this:

+    Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on interface eth0 (xx.xx.xx.xx and yy.yy.yy.yy) - specify one with --advertise-addr

+or:

+    Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces (xx.xx.xx.xx on eth0 and yy.yy.yy.yy on eth1) - specify one with --advertise-addr

+then Docker was not able to automatically select an IP address among the several it discovered.
+Identify the desired IP address of the machine, for example `xx.xx.xx.xx`, and enter the modified command:

-    docker swarm init
+    sudo -u lockss docker swarm init --advertise-addr xx.xx.xx.xx

-and verify that Swarm mode is active via `docker info`.

 ## Enable Docker at Startup